laurentkempe/blog/source/_drafts/harnessing-ai-in-csharp-with-microsoftextensionsai-ollama-and-mcp-server.md

 # Running the Application

-To run the application, we simply `dotnet run` it.
-The application will start the **Time MCP Server** Docker container, interact with the AI model, and return the current time in Illzach, France.
+To run the application, simply execute `dotnet run`.
+The application starts the **Time MCP Server** Docker container, interacts with the AI model, and returns the current time in Illzach, France.

 ```powershell
 > dotnet run